flyteorg/flyte/rsts/deployment/deployment/multicluster.rst

       kubectl cluster-info

-In this configuration, ``label1`` and ``label2`` are just labels that we will use later in the process to configure the necessary mappings so workflow executions matching those labels, are scheduled on one or multiple clusters depending on the weight (e.g. ``label1`` on ``dataplane_1``)
+In this configuration, ``label1`` and ``label2`` are just labels that we will use later in the process to configure mappings that enable workflow executions matching those labels, to be scheduled on one or multiple clusters depending on the weight (e.g. ``label1`` on ``dataplane_1``).
+The ``weight`` is the priority of a specific cluster, relative to the other clusters under the ``labelClusterMap`` entry.
+The total sum of weights under a particular label has to be 1.

 9. Update the control plane Helm release: